 “It has been our goal from day one to give ETSU a baseball program that will last, and one that will be worthy of post season play every year,” Skole said.
 “We want to continue to raise the bar every year.”

-Each year Coach Skole sets two major goals for the Buccaneer baseball program: 1) To develop quality young men who will come through the program and leave prepared to be successful for the remainder of their lives; and 2) To continue to make the ascent to be one of the premier baseball programs in the A-Sun and in the country.
+Each year Coach Skole sets two major goals for the Buccaneer baseball program: 1) To develop quality young men who will come through the program and leave prepared to be successful for the remainder of their lives; and 2) To continue to make the ascent to be one of the premier baseball programs in the Southern Conference and in the country.

 “These two goals represent a great deal of hard work, development and commitment,” says Skole.
 “We understand that baseball will end one day for each of our players, whether they play professionally or not.
 We hope our program is a training ground to build a strong character and help them succeed in ‘life after baseball’.
 Qualities like personal accountability, sacrifice, work ethic, and a commitment to family are some of the things I hope our players gain while at ETSU.
 The second goal is obviously only obtained by producing a championship-caliber team, which encompasses the three major areas of coaching, recruiting and scheduling.